stefanomunarini/Level-Up/README.md

 ## 6. Testing

 The project will be tested both manually and by creating unit tests where applicable.
-Manual testing will consist of using the service, trying out its different features and maybe also subjecting it to completely new users and observing their actions.
+Manual testing will consist of using the service and trying out its different features by external actors.
+Their actions will be observed and collected in a document, in order to improve the usability of the system.
 This should provide insight on possible problems in the UI and possible bugs in handling the interaction flow.
 Manual testing also includes the use of variety of validation software, such as code validators, but also the Open Graph validation systems that are provided by different social media network sites.

 Unit testing will be conducted on user permissions and authentication, the URL scheme (testing response code, content etc.) and the APIs.

 ## 7. Risk Analysis